wso2/msf4j/samples/log-interceptor-bundle/README.md

 ## How to test the sample

-Install the [stockquote-mss-bundle](../stockquote-mss-bundle) sample to WSO2 MSS server as described in it's readme in order to test the interceptor.
+Install the [stockquote-msf4j-bundle](../stockquote-msf4j-bundle) sample to WSO2 MSF4J server as described in it's readme in order to test the interceptor.

 Then run the following command to make a request to the installed microservice.